 These populations grew quickly into establishing new formats in film, with drone film festivals popping up all over the world.
 By now, choreographers, photographers, filmmakers, musicians, and performers have each employed drones to explore their creative potential in a way that speaks to a much wider history of artistic innovation that can be traced across the centuries.
 These early pioneers have disrupted a whole range of existing creative practices.
 For example, drone swarm choreographies signal the end of fireworks display as we have known them as drones can now beautifully emulate their aerial display .

 Even Disney is considering replacing its evening firework display with a drone display instead, most likely creating enormous 3D visualisations of their most popular characters .

 But perhaps most fascinating is how drone artists have also engaged us with the idea that the human use of technology has ushered in a new, disruptive force in the natural order.
 Drones are flown above us, enjoying a God-like perspective on the world.
-It’s a suitable metaphor for a time in which both non-human biology and technology seem both to exceed the power of the human species, as viruses and robots become all powerful.
+It’s a suitable metaphor for a time in which non-human biology and technology seem to exceed the human species’ power as viruses and robots become all-powerful.